AzureInnovationDay/Infra4AI/Securerag.md

 Set `networkAcls.bypass` as `AzureServices` from the management API.
 For more information, see [Virtual networks article](/azure/ai-services/cognitive-services-virtual-networks?tabs=portal#grant-access-to-trusted-azure-services-for-azure-openai).

-This step can be skipped only if you have a [shared private link](#create-shared-private-link) for your Azure AI Search resource.

 ### Disable public network access